rabyyuson/minimalist/README.md

 # Minimalist

-Bare essential boilerplate for building fast and modern SPA's! ❤
+Tiny boilerplate for building fast and modern SPA's! ❤

 ### Installing